processone/docs.ejabberd.im/content/archive/20_12/toplevel.md

 *timeout()*

 The time of a cached item to keep in cache.
 Once it’s expired, the corresponding item is erased from cache.
-The default value is *one hour*.
+The default value is *1 hour*.
 Several modules have a similar option; and some core ejabberd parts support similar options too, see *auth\_cache\_life\_time*, *oauth\_cache\_life\_time*, *router\_cache\_life\_time*, and